zentrocdot/sd-webui-aspect_ratios-dd/README.md

                  └── aspect_ratio.data
 ```

-<p align="justify">Is aspect_ratio.data existing this file is used as source for the data of the dropdown menu.</p>
+<p align="justify">If the file aspect_ratio.data in the user_data directory exists, this file is used as the source for the drop-down menu data.
+Otherwise the file aspect_ratio.data in the extension_data directory is used.</p>

 # Support Request